About NRM Regional Organisations

-NRM Regions Australia is the collective of 56 government agencies, NGOs and community groups that get national priorities for natural resource management delivered on the ground.
+Australia has 56 regional natural resource management (NRM) organisations that cover all of Australia.
+They are a mix of government agencies and non-government organisations (NGOs) that get national priorities for natural resource management delivered on the ground.

-The 56 NRM regional organisations cover all of Australia and its estuarine and coastal areas.
-Many have been in existence since the mid-1990s.
+The 56 NRM regional organisations cover Australia’s land area as well as estuarine and coastal areas.
+Many of these organisations have been in existence since the mid-1990s.
 While they have different constitutions (some are established by State Governments others through relevant Community Associations legislation and one, Ocean Watch, by the seafood industry) they have all been recognised as regional NRM organisations by the Federal Government as part of the Natural Heritage Trust and its successor programs including the National Landcare Programme.

 All regional NRM organisations are governed by Boards of directors that represent their regional community’s NRM perspectives and priorities.
 Boards are appointed by State/Territory governments in South Australia, New South Wales, Victoria, and elected or appointed by the community/stakeholders in Western Australia, Tasmania, Queensland, the Northern Territory and Ocean Watch.
 The ACT government is the regional NRM organisation for that Territory and has appointed an advisory committee to assist the department.

 NRM Regions Australia is the representative group of the National NRM Chairs’ Forum and is responsible for progressing business between annual Forum meetings.
 The Forum of all the Chairs of Australia’s 56 regional NRM bodies was established by the then Natural Resource Ministerial Council in 2003 and, until 2010, met with the Council in April each year (the Council was disbanded in 2011).